openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Below is a diagram of a Credential issuance using the Authorization Code flow, using grant type `authorization_code` as defined in [@!RFC6749].

-The diagram is based on a Wallet initiated flow illustrated in a use case in (#use-case-1) and does not illustrate all of the optional features.
+The diagram shows how a Wallet initiated flow as described in use case (#use-case-1) is implemented with the Credential Issuance API defined in this specification.
+Note that the diagram and does not illustrate all of the optional features of this specification.

-ToDo: discuss if need to illustrate the verifier... per use-case-1

 !---
 ~~~ ascii-art